The HBH Studio Barn: Kitchen and Downstairs Bath Plans.

 Today I am sharing our plans for the kitchen (ahhhh it is my favorite and I cannot wait…like cannot wait) and the downstairs bathroom (also so pleased with how this is turning out!).

 First up, the kitchen.
 Obviously the kitchen is the most important room in the studio, so we’ve been working pretty hard to make this room just the way we want.
 Thankfully, it’s turning out to be everything I imagined and so much more.
-We’ve teamed up with KitchenAid for all of the appliances, Forno Bravo for a pizza oven, Arbor Mills for the cabinets, and Clé Tile for the kitchen backsplash.
+We’ve teamed up with KitchenAid for all of the appliances, Forno Bravo for a pizza oven, Arbor Mills for the cabinets, and Clé Tile for the kitchen backsplash and Waterstone for our kitchen and pantry faucets!
 We’ll also be putting in wood floors to help make the space feel warm, cozy, and inviting.

 Below is the layout of the kitchen and detailed drawings of the cabinet/counter space.

 As you can see, we’re doing a very open floor plan with a large island, farm style sink, and yes, that is a pizza oven in the kitchen!
-It was important to me that the kitchen be very open since this is a studio space, it will be used for photography, videos, workshops, and events.
-I wanted to make sure the kitchen was easy access to all other areas in the studio.
+It’s important to me that the kitchen is very open.
+Since this is a studio space, it will be used for photography, videos, workshops, and events.
+Therefore I want to make sure the kitchen has easy access to all other areas in the studio.
 The bottom floor of the studio is completely open and there are no dividing walls making moving from the kitchen to the photography area on the opposite side of the space very easy.

 Below is the stunning mood board the girls at Park and Oak put together.